Ike Isaacs (guitarist)

 Isaacs was self-taught on guitar.
+In Burma he grew up with fellow guitarist Cedric West.
 He started playing professionally in college while pursuing a degree in chemistry.
 In 1946 he moved to England, where he became a member of the BBC Show Band.
 During the 1960s and 1970s, he was a member of the Hot Club of London, led by guitarist Diz Disley, which often collaborated with Stéphane Grappelli.
 He was a member of the band Velvet with Digby Fairweather, Len Skeat, and Denny Wright.
 In the 1980s, he moved to Australia and taught at the Sydney School of Guitar.

-He died of cancer in January 1996, at the age of 76.
+He died of cancer in January 1996 at the age of 76.